techidaily/site-facebook/source/_posts/is-the-social-giant-reaching-its-limits.md

  Recently, there has been a rising demand for visual content, especially video.
 While Facebook has video features, it just isn't cutting it in the bigger scheme of things and in a world where the likes of TikTok and YouTube—two platforms with both short– and long-form video—exist.

  It explains why YouTube is the second most-used social media platform currently.
-According to[Statista](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) , the platform had nearly 2.3 billion active users as of October 2021, with TikTok trailing behind Meta's Family of Apps with one billion active users.
+According to [Statista](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) , the platform had nearly 2.3 billion active users as of October 2021, with TikTok trailing behind Meta's Family of Apps with one billion active users.
 Although Facebook has adapted with video content features, it isn't primarily a video-focused platform, and maybe it is beginning to pay for it.

  Lastly, Meta's push towards the metaverse could also very well be the reason Facebook's user base has started to deteriorate.
 People are more interested to see what the company has to offer next rather than sticking to a product that's likely past its prime.